 Hilary Aten, Conservation Director

 Hilary joined PCC Farmland Trust in 2011, working on many facets of our farmland conservation program, including real estate transactions, conservation planning, and management of public grants for acquisitions.
 Hilary has been involved in land conservation and watershed protection since 2004, working with a range of local, county, federal, and international conservation initiatives.
 Prior to her work at the Farmland Trust, Hilary focused on coordination of community-based conservation programs, including watershed restoration projects, natural resource management, and planning (operational and financial) for long-term management of protected conservation lands.
 Hilary holds a B.A. in Political Science, and a MPA from the University of Texas-Austin.
 Her long-term interest is in supporting local livelihoods that mutually benefit from protecting our region’s unique valuable natural resources, and she sees saving local organic farmland forever as critical to that future.
 Send Hilary an email.

-Judith May Austin, Development Manager
+Judith May Austin, Development & Communications Director

 Robin Fay, Conservation Manager